YEAR 11 DIGITAL TECHNOLOGY

 Brief: Access Agent 47s Lair

-Task: The Secret Lair has strict access requirements.
-Write a program (using && and ||) that asks the user for their access level (1, 2, or 3) and their assassin status (true or false).
+Brief: The Secret Lair has strict access requirements.
+Write a program (using && and ||) that lets the user into different levels of the lair, depending on their clearance.
+Use the below code to get you started.

-- If the user has access level 3 and is an assassin, display "Access granted."
+1) If the user has access level 3 and is an assassin, display "Access granted."

-- If the user has access level 2 or is an assassin, display "Limited access granted."
+2) If the user has access level 2 or is an assassin, display "Limited access granted."

-- For all other combinations, display "Access denied."
+3) For all other combinations, display "Access denied."
 Show your program to the teacher once completed.

 Final task: Verification Final Security Check